opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 ### Step 3: Analyze service overview

-On the ad service page, you can view comprehensive overview metrics, including high-level performance indicators, error rate trends over time, service health patterns, and key performance metrics, as shown in the following image.
+On the Ad service page, you can view comprehensive overview metrics, including high-level performance indicators, error rate trends over time, service health patterns, and key performance metrics, as shown in the following image.
 The trends section helps you understand whether this is a recent issue or an ongoing problem.

 ![Ad service details](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/ad-service-details.gif)